rishi1011/app-tictactoe/README.md

+# Tic Tac Toe
-# A simple tic tac toe game, created from react and plain css.
+A simple tic tac toe game, created from react.
+The game entails two players, X and O, who take turns to mark spaces in a 3x3 grid.
+The player who succeeds in placing their marks in a diagonal, horizontal or vertical row is the winner.

 # Table of Contents
 1. Running locally
 2. Tech stack